Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 The modern Boolean Operations algorithm available in Open CASCADE Technology is capable of performing a Boolean Operations not only on two shapes, but on arbitrary number of shapes.
 In terms of Boolean Operations these arguments are divided on two groups **Objects** and **Tools**.
 The meaning of these groups is similar to the single object and tool of Boolean Operations on two shapes.

-The Boolean operations are based on the General Fuse operation (see @ref specification__boolean_7 "General Fuse algorithm") which splits all input shapes basing on the intersection results.
+The Boolean operations are based on the General Fuse operation (see [General Fuse algorithm](#specification__boolean_7)) which splits all input shapes basing on the intersection results.
 Depending on the type of Boolean operation the BOP algorithm choses the necessary splits of the arguments.

 @subsection occt_draw_bop_general_com General commands for working with multiple arguments